panpan2/panpan2.github.io/_posts/2021-04-20-Molecular-graph-learning-in-the-Optimal-Transport-Geometry.md

 ### CRF for structured prediction on top of logits

-_CRFs_ are undirected graphical models for structured prediction that model the conditional distribution $P(y \| x)$, where $y$ are the output variables and $x$ the observed variables, as the product of some factors, each of which depends on a subset of variables, subject to normalization, $P(\mathbf{y}\|\mathbf{x}) \propto \prod_f f(\mathbf{y}, \mathbf{x})$.
-In our case the observed variables are the logits and the output variables is the final discretized reconstruction.
+_CRFs_ are undirected graphical models for structured prediction that model the conditional distribution $P(y \| x)$, where $y$ are the output variables and $x$ the observed variables.
+The conditional distribution is modelled as the product of some factors, each of which depends on a subset of variables subject to normalization, $P(\mathbf{y}\|\mathbf{x}) \propto \prod_f f(\mathbf{y}, \mathbf{x})$.
+In our case the observed variables are the logits and the output variables represent the final discretized reconstruction.

 We can view the node and edge attributes as random variables which have some dependencies e.g. a Carbon node can have at most $4$ bonds.
-We aim to always predict valid molecules by performing structured prediction on the undirected _CRF_.
+We aim to always predict valid molecules by performing structured prediction over the undirected _CRF_.

 {% include image.html url="molgraphlearning/fc.png" description="Example factor graph of an undirected graphical model. $s_1$..$s_5$ are the random variables and $f_1$..$f_5$ are the factors.
 Factors connect to random variables on which they depend on, and their product it proportional to the conditional distribution of output variables given the observed ones." w="55" %}